sloisel/pyptex/README.md

 # TeXShop

-If you want to use TeXShop, put the following into `~/Library/TeXShop/Engines/pyptex.engine` and restart TeXShop:
+If you want to use TeXShop on Mac, put the following into `~/Library/TeXShop/Engines/pyptex.engine` and restart TeXShop:
 ```
 #!/bin/bash
 pyptex $1